Pusa Basmati 1121: Special features

 Pusa Basmati 1121 is a photo-insensitive cultivar, that yields 19–20 quintals of paddy per acre as compared to 9–10 quintals for traditional tall basmati.
 It requires relatively less water and matures earlier than traditional Basmati cultivars.
 Well known for its extraordinary kernel (grain) length, which can be as much as 9 mm for a single grain, Pusa Basmati 1121 has very high kernel elongation ratio ranging from 2 to 2.5.
 Kernel elongation ratio is calculated as the ratio between length of cooked rice kernel and length of uncooked milled kernel.
 When cooked, the rice does not turn sticky, and possesses minimum breadth-wise expansion.
-Cooked rice is fluffy white with pleasant aroma and very tasty to eat.
+Cooked rice is aromatic and has a fluffy white appearance.
 The grains have alkali-spreading value of 7.0 and intermediate amylose content of 22%.

 As per Limca Book of Records of 2018, Pusa Basmati 1121 holds the world record for longest kernel elongation of cooking, that is 2.7 times of the raw kernel attaining a cooked length of 21.5mm.